In this post: Looking for summer vacation ideas for taking time off at home? Here are 50 staycation ideas for a relaxing holiday without traveling.⇒

 - A few woven shirts will dress up your basics.
 This is a good place to include your accent color in a stripe.

 - A summer capsule must include a few shorts.
 Think white, denim, black and natural.
-This year a paper bag waist style is a must.
+This year a drawcord waist style is a must.

-- A cropped jean and a loose trouser will cover most of your pant needs.
+- A white ankle jean (cuff for cropped) and a loose trouser will cover most of your pant needs.

 - Another must for this year is a relaxed linen blazer.
 Go neutral and wear it with everything.